DiseaseTranscriptomicsLab/markeR/README.md

 -   **ROCandAUCplot:** computes ROC curves and AUC values for each gene based on gene expression data and sample metadata.
 It can generate ROC plots, an AUC heatmap, or both arranged side‐by‐side.
+-   **CohenDHeatmap:** computes Cohen’s d for each gene based on gene expression data and sample metadata.
+The resulting effect sizes are then visualized as a heatmap.

 Future updates will expand the package with additional pairs of functions to: